sindrekjr/AdventOfCodeBase/README.md

 Make any file additions/modifications you want, such as removing solution files for previous years if you've no interest in completing those.
 You probably do not want to remove any files outside of `AdventOfCode/Solutions/` unless you know what you're doing.

 ### Generating Previous Year's Solution Files
-Use the included PowerShell script `AdventOfCode/GenerateSolutionFiles.ps1` to generate a year's solution files following the same layout as those aleardy included.
+Use the included PowerShell script `AdventOfCode/UserScripts/GenerateSolutionFiles.ps1` to generate a year's solution files following the same layout as those already included.

 Usage: `GenerateSolutionFiles.ps1 [-Year <Int>]`

 If no value is provided it will generate files for the current year.
 The script will avoid overwriting existing files.

+Requires PowerShell v3 or later due to the way `$PSScriptRoot` behaves.
+If you have Windows 8+ you should be set.
+Upgrades for previous versions, and installs for macOS and Linux can be found in [Microsoft's Powershell Documentation](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.1)

 ### Configure
 Create `config.json` with the following key/value pairs.
 If you run the program without adding a `config.json` file, one will be created for you without a cookie field.
 The program will not be able to fetch puzzle inputs from the web before a valid cookie is added to the configuration.